 Turn Ordinary Twigs Into a Holiday Wreath

-Edited by Robbi, Eng, Lynn, Anonymous and 2 others
+Edited by Robbi, Eng, Lynn, Maria and 1 other

 Holidays are about decorating the house to make it more attractive, and more warm and welcoming.
 A twig wreath can help you accomplish this by adding subtle charm.
 Making a twig wreath may be more economical than making other wreaths as up to 80 percent of the project can be made with re-purposed items.

 - Wire coat hanger

 - Twigs, between eight and ten inches long.
 The more pliable they are the easier they may be to work with.